 When I was in high school taking algebra, I tried the tutoring route myself.
 As an otherwise successful student, I didn’t understand why algebra made no sense to me.
-To the dismay of my math-major father, tutoring didn’t change that.
+To the dismay of my math-major father, private tutoring didn’t change that.
 It wasn’t until college, when that particular part of my brain was ready for algebra, did it all suddenly click.

 Maybe I was a late bloomer in math.
 My concrete thinking brain just wasn’t ready for abstract reasoning at the time.
 As it turns out, the developing brain begins transitioning from concrete to abstract thinking anywhere between 12 – 18 years of age.

 Was it my lack of Lego-playing as a kid that landed me on the later end of development?
-Had I played more spatial puzzles and games, would this development have occurred faster?
+If I had played more spatial puzzles and games, would this development have occurred faster?
 The jury is still out, but my strong suspicion is that more practice with spatial awareness, logic and reasoning would likely have helped the process along.